 - Durability

-The primary distinction between bronze and brass valves is their distinct manufacturing techniques.
+Another main difference between brass versus bronze valves is their distinct manufacturing techniques.

 - Bronze

-The casting process has restrictions.
-It includes the formation of shrinkage voids, porosity, melting, and isolation.
-Identifying these defects becomes difficult due to the variability of the process.
-The results include leaks, structural collapse, and corrosion.
+Bronze casting has limitations.
+It involves shrinkage voids, porosity, melting, and isolation.
+Identifying these issues is challenging because of process variations for bronze valves.
+Problems can include leaks, collapse, and corrosion.

 - Brass